Navigation

 Prevention of lower back pain

-Looking after your back can help to reduce your risk of getting back pain.
-It can help to do the following.
+If you look after your back, it can help to reduce your risk of getting back pain.

 • Get plenty of exercise.
-Keeping active with regular exercise can help to prevent back pain coming back, or reduce your risk of getting it in the first place.
+If you keep active and do regular exercise, it can help to prevent back pain coming back, or reduce your risk of getting it at all.

-• Take care with lifting and carrying heavy items.
-Don’t lift or carry more than you can manage, and make sure you’re using the right technique.
-This means slightly bending your back, knees and hips when lifting, rather than stooping from your back.
+• Take care when you lift and carry heavy items.
+Don’t lift or carry more than you can manage, and use the right technique.
+This means slightly bending your back, knees, and hips when lifting, rather than stooping from your back.

 • Keep a good posture.
 If you work at a desk, make sure your chair, desk and computer screen are set up correctly.
-Your employer should be able to assess your workstation.
+Your employer can assess your workstation.

-• Move regularly – don’t sit in the same position for long periods of time.
+• Move regularly – don’t sit in the same position for long periods of time.v

 Medicines checklist